InformaticsMatters/squonk2-python-client/README.rst

 - ``AsApi.get_units()``
 - ``AsApi.get_version()``

-A ``namedtuple`` is used as the return value for many of the methods: -
+A ``dataclass`` is used as the return value for many of the methods: -

 - ``AsApiRv``